GCOM7140/group-project/README.md

 trash cans, as 100% of TJL's packaging is either compostable or reusable.

-For this group project, TJL offers a lab of sorts, somewhere you can talk with business owners, employees, and customers; develop and test ideas; analyze data;
+For this group project, TJL offers a lab of sorts, somewhere you can talk with business owners, employees, and customers; analyze data; develop and test ideas;
 and, eventually, see the impact of your hard work right in our backyard on the Corner.

-#### Objectives
+### Objectives
-Your objectives are threefold: (1) identify an area of TJL's business that is worth looking into; (2) make a data-informed and well-principled decision on what direction TJL should go in; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.
+Your objectives are threefold: (1) identify an area of TJL's business that is worth looking into; (2) evaluate three directions TJL could go in; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.

-##### Topic Identification
+#### Topic Identification
 In line with [Colquitt and George (2011)][Colquitt and George 2011], you should strive to identify and address a topic that: